Being convicted of a serious violent crime in Texas can be a life-threatening event.

 If you or a loved one face a capital offense charge that could lead to the death penalty, it’s imperative that you enlist help from an experienced criminal defense attorney as soon as possible.
 The stakes couldn’t be higher, which is why you need to hire a defense lawyer who knows how best to defend your constitutional rights, stand by your side and provide the most skilled representation every step of the way.

-Contact Houston defense attorney Neal Davis today today to schedule your free consultation.
+Contact Houston defense attorney Neal Davis today to schedule an appointment.